ashleyyeah/HFT-Job-Search/README.md

 ## Data Analysis Features of the HFT Database Application:

 1. ### Data Table search parameter:
-  the user can view all entries that fit the user's search parameters using the **`submit`** button.
+  The user can view all entries that fit the user's search parameters using the **`submit`** button.
   An example of this feature can be shown below:
   ![alt_text](Images/HFTTableExample.PNG)

   In this example, the firm chosen was **Alliance Bernstein LLC** and the position chosen was **Web Developer**.
 The table feature showcases all relevant data entries with those search parameters.

 2. ### Company Role Data Analysis:
-  the user can view historical salaries of the role within the company based on time with the **`comp-role graph`** button.
+  The user can view historical salaries of the role within the company based on time with the **`comp-role graph`** button.
   An example of this feature can be shown below:
   ![alt_text](Images/HFTCompRoleExample.PNG)